SahibnoorSinghChahal/Software-Requirements-Specification-using-Fuzzy-Logic/README.md

 with MATLAB installed.

 ### Assumptions and Dependencies
-The software for its proper and complete working considers the following assumptions
+The software for its proper and complete working considers the following assumptions:
-• All key project team members are available and have the necessary skills and knowledge to work on the project.
+1. All key project team members are available and have the necessary skills and knowledge to work on the project.
-• The feedbacks can only be categorized in three segments.
+2. The feedbacks can only be categorized in three segments.

 Dependencies
-• Truth value of data set
+1. Truth value of data set
-• How effective the toolkit is when applied.
+2. How effective the toolkit is when applied.